 Mist the plant thoroughly up to three times per week, ensuring all leaves receive moisture.
 While watering, avoid allowing water to pool in the center or base of the plant.
 After misting, gently shake away excess water and position the plant upside down or at an angle until completely dry.

 Proper drying is just as important as watering, as trapped moisture can lead to rot.
+New to Tillandsia care?
+Explore our complete Air Plant Care Guide for additional watering, lighting, and maintenance tips.

 Soaking Cork Bark Air Plant Displays

 When this happens, you can soak the entire cork bark display by floating it in water for approximately 15–30 minutes with the air plants facing downward.
-Cork bark naturally floats, making this method both simple and effective.
+Cork bark naturally floats, making this method both simple and effective!

 Don't worry about the bark becoming waterlogged—cork bark is highly durable and naturally tolerant of repeated soaking.
 Once hydration is complete, remove the display, gently shake away excess water, and allow the plants to dry thoroughly before returning them to their normal position.